IRS Form 8859 Instructions

 Frequently asked questions

-No. This tax credit expired to new individuals on December 31, 2011.
+No. This tax credit expired for new individuals on December 31, 2011.
 Taxpayers may use IRS Form 8859 to carry forward this non-refundable credit until their tax situation allows them to use the credit to lower their federal tax bill.

 Before December 31, 2011, the D.C. first time homebuyer credit was the smaller of $5,000 or the home’s purchase price.
 There were also adjusted gross income limitations, with a credit phaseout from $70,000 to $90,000 for single taxpayers, or $110,000 to $130,000 for married homeowners.